 - Cook rice according to package instructions with a dash of salt, if desired.
 Set aside.

 - Place salmon in a large, shallow dish.
 Coat with 1 Tbsp. of the oil.
 Place paprika, ½ tsp. of the turmeric, ½ tsp. of the cumin, coriander, and ½ tsp. of the salt in a small bowl; stir to combine.
 Rub spice mixture evenly over flesh of salmon.
 Let rest for 15 minutes at room temperature.

 - Heat 2 Tbsp. of the oil in a large nonstick skillet over medium heat.
 Add shallots and garlic; cook 3 to 4 minutes, until shallot becomes translucent.
 Stir in remaining 1 tsp. turmeric, ½ tsp. cumin, ½ tsp. kosher salt, and ¼ tsp. black pepper.
 Cook 1 to 2 minutes, stirring often, until aromatic.
 Add rice to pan; stirring well to coat.
 Cook 5 to 7 minutes, stirring only occasionally to let rice slightly crisp on the bottom.
 Stir in orange zest and juice, raisins, almonds, and fresh mint.
 Set aside.

 - In a separate large skillet, heat remaining 1 Tbsp. oil over medium-high.
-Add salmon fillets, skin-side down, and cook 4 to 5 minutes, undisturbed, until crispy.
+Add salmon fillets, flesh-side down, and cook 4 to 5 minutes, undisturbed, until crispy.
 Flip and cook an additional 2 to 3 minutes, depending on thickness of fillets, until desired degree of doneness.

 - To assemble, spread rice evenly on a serving platter.
 Top with salmon fillets and garnish with a dollop of Greek yogurt mixed with fresh orange juice (if desired) and fresh mint.